ArshCypherZ/ClarityHub/README.md

 - Get explanations and clarifications on demand with AI
 - Track generated videos history

+### 5. AI-Generated Flashcards

+- Create flashcard decks based on your study topics
+- AI generates questions and answers for effective memorization
+- Track your learning progress for each card
+- Review cards you haven't mastered yet

 ## 🚀 Tech Stack

 - **Frontend**: Next.js 15.1.4, React 19.0.0